legluondunet/MyLittleLutrisScripts/Atlantis - The Lost Tales/README.md

 ### Technical notes:
 - included some patches from TGames
 - dgVoodoo2 for accelerated graphics, fullscreen and frame rate capped to 25 fps
-- This game does not support well Alt+Tab, the game could crash.
+- This game does not support well Alt+Tab, it could crash.
 Workaround: use Gamescope
 ### Credits:
 - TGames patchs: https://tgames.fr
 - dgVoodoo2: http://dege.freeweb.hu/dgVoodoo2